Combine your French language skills with exploring how film and TV function in the age of global corporations and digital media.

-It enables you to shape your study according to your strengths, interests and career ambitions.
-Combining two subjects can give your degree an international or industry perspective that will make you stand out in the graduate employment market.
+This degree enables you to shape your study according to your strengths, interests and career ambitions.
+Combining these two subjects gives your degree an international and industry perspective that will make you stand out in the graduate employment market.

 Our flexible curriculum has been designed to create some amazing opportunities for you.
 You have the opportunity to spend your third year studying at a partner university in France or working in a French-speaking country.
 It’s also possible to opt for a short work placement module in the second half of your second year.

-By choosing Film & TV and French you’ll enjoy the freedom to choose from a wide range of modules, depending on your own preferences and interests.
+By choosing French and Film & TV you’ll enjoy the freedom to choose from a wide range of modules, depending on your own preferences and interests.
 You have the option to explore European cinema and television which can enhance your knowledge and understanding of French language and culture.

-Study this course full-time with a year abroad (sandwich) or part-time.
-See How to Apply section for more information.
+- Study this course full-time with a year abroad (sandwich) or part-time.
+See How to Apply section.

 What you'll study